 The HazCom standard at 1910.1200(b)(1) requires chemical manufacturers or importers to classify the hazards of chemicals which they produce or import.

-How the J. J. Keller® SAFETY MANAGEMENT SUITE Can Help
+J. J. Keller® SAFETY MANAGEMENT SUITE Can Help

 - Develop and maintain a list of approved chemicals used throughout your facility

 - Enjoy unlimited access to multi-language SDSs and easily request SDSs en masse

 - Streamline your operations with easy employee access to all of your SDSs